minhtran-q/hibernate-knowledge/README.md

   + **FETCH JOIN:** It not only join the 2 database tables within the query but to also initialize the association on the returned entity.

   _Example:  SELECT a FROM Author a JOIN FETCH a.books b WHERE b.title LIKE '%Hibernate%'_

+  _Note:_
+  1. Hibernate will generate a `CROSS JOIN` for a implicit join.

+  _Example: SELECT s FROM session s WHERE s.managementEntity.managementId = ?1_

   Ref: https://thorben-janssen.com/hibernate-tips-difference-join-left-join-fetch-join/
 </details>